 One way to deal with this is to avoid overly ripe bananas, especially if you find that they cause gas or bloating.

 Does Coffee Contain Lectins?

-Yes, coffee does contain lectins because it’s made from a seed.
-However, all the information we found tends to highlight that the concentration of lectins in coffee is quite low.
+Yes, coffee contains lectins because it’s made from a seed.
+However, all the information we found tends to highlight that the concentration of lectins in coffee is relatively low.